Faith47: Notable public art

-Painted as part of the Monument Art NYC project's focus on immigration, Estamos Todos Los Que Cabemos speaks of the migratory patterns of birds, observing that nature ignores human borders on a map.
+Painted as part of the Monument Art NYC project's focus on immigration, Estamos Todos Los Que Cabemos utilises the migratory patterns of birds, observing that nature ignores human borders on a map.

 “We forget that the dividing lines specifying countries were merely drawn by politically hungry men.
 In reality, the earth is open.
 There are no countries, no borders, it belongs to no one.
 We are transient visitors and should travel as we please," Faith47 told Arrested Motion.